 Some industries (aerospace and defense, automotive, and others that deal with innovations and technology) require digital workforce to staff their projects.
-But at the moment, the competition for tech-savvy employees is very high, which makes it difficult to find them and as quickly as needed.
+But at the moment, the competition for tech-savvy employees is very high, which makes it difficult to find them as quickly as needed.

 - Office politics.

-Among other things, this phenomenon can affect resource allocation decisions – when resources are assigned to a project that addresses the needs of influential stakeholders with no regard to its dependencies with other initiatives.
+Among other things, this phenomenon can affect resource allocation decisions – when resources are assigned to a project that addresses the needs of influential stakeholders with no regard to its relationships with other initiatives.

 Poor visibility of resource-related data

 By resource visibility we mean easy access to the essential data used in the resource management process – resource allocation and capacity planning, tracking resources’ progress, and assessing their performance.
 It’s the data on people’s competences, capacity, availability, workload, and output.

 In a multi-project environment with numerous employees and activities, resource-related data visibility is crucial.
 And what is even more important is that there should be a single source of truth for a project and resource manager, the project team, and stakeholders.
 Inability to see the big picture of resource-related processes and siloed data make multi-project resource management incredibly challenging and ineffective.